"How to Remove Stains from Marble flooring: Expert Tips for a Spotless Surface"

 Understanding Marble Stains

-• Organic Stains: Caused by coffee, tea, wine, fruit juice, and food items.
+• Organic Stains: Moreover, Caused by coffee, tea, wine, fruit juice, and food items.

-• Oil-Based Stains: Resulting from grease, cooking oil, cosmetics, and lotions.
+• Oil-Based Stains: In addition, Result from grease, cooking oil, cosmetics, and lotions.

-• Rust Stains: Occurring from metal objects like nails, cans, and iron furniture.
+• Rust Stains: Yet, Occur from metal objects such as nails, cans, and iron furniture.

-• Ink and Dye Stains: Due to ink spills from pens, markers, or dyes.
+• Ink and Dye Stains: Result from ink spills from pens, markers, or dyes.

-• Water Stains and Etch Marks: Created by acidic substances such as vinegar, citrus juices, and harsh cleaners.
+• Water Stains and Etch Marks: Form when acidic substances like vinegar, citrus juices, and harsh cleaners come into contact with the marble.

-• Biological Stains: Caused by mold, mildew, and algae, especially in damp areas like bathrooms.
+• Biological Stains: Develop due to mold, mildew, and algae, especially in damp areas like bathrooms.

 General Stain Removal Tips for Marble